RCNTEC/domain_ownership_checker/README.md

 ```
 ## USAGE

-First of all, you need to configure gem to use in development and test enviroments.
+First of all, you need to configure gem to use in development and test environments.
 For skiping real verification setup `skip_validation = true` (for default it's `false`):

 ```ruby
 DomainOwnershipChecker.configure do |config|